Azure/Hadoop-Migrations/docs/atlas/Atlas.md

 Azure Purview is a unified data governance service that helps you manage and govern your on-premises, multi-cloud, and software-as-a-service (SaaS) data.
 Easily create a holistic, up-to-date map of your data landscape with automated data discovery, sensitive data classification, and end-to-end data lineage.
 Empower data consumers to find valuable, trustworthy data.

-Refer the MS Docs for more informationIntroduction to Azure Purview (preview) - Azure Purview | Microsoft Docs
+For more information please refer Microsoft documentation [Azure Purview](https://docs.microsoft.com/en-us/azure/purview/overview)

 ### Differences between Atlas and Purview